 Composing sales copy, persuasive content involves connecting with these “human factors”, the unseen but powerful motivators that influence a buying decision.

 It can be a bit daunting, trying to think of ways to relate your product or service to a customers’ needs and wants sometimes.
-So we came up with a list of “deadly sins” that tie in with our who, what, why, where, when and where format in Lesson 4: The Difference Between Browser, Shopper & Buyer Content in my Copywriting essentials book
+So we came up with a list of “deadly sins” that tie in with our who, what, why, where, when and where format.

-When searching for ways to connect with a audiences wants, needs and concerns, you can refer to the 7 deadly sins to come up with some ideas.
+When searching for ways to connect with an audiences wants, needs and concerns, you can refer to the 7 deadly sins to come up with some ideas.

-is an overconfidence in one’s abilities or self-admiration.
+is overconfidence in one’s abilities or self-admiration.
 Pride is also called vanity.

-is the desire to have others’ attributes, status, abilities, or circumstance.
+is the desire to have others’ attributes, status, abilities, or circumstances.

 is an extreme desire to spend, eat or consume exorbitantly far beyond the extent of what is required.